 - AP Environmental Science is equivalent to a one-semester introductory college course utilizing an interdisciplinary approach combining elements of earth science, biology and chemistry to understand interrelationships within the natural world.

 - Landscape Architecture/Horticulture is the art of planning the appropriate use of land and designing the built environment based on an understanding of natural and cultural site characteristics, human need, and sound artistic and technical competence.
 Horticulture deals with the creation, production, and distribution of fruit, vegetable, ornamental greenhouse, turf and specialty crops.

 - The LMSD Go Green Challenge, held in conjunction with District's first-ever Sustainability Expo (highlighting green careers and sustainable lifestyles), challenged high school students to develop and execute the most innovative idea to address an environmental concern in our community.
 Ideas included rain barrels, a cafeteria recycling program and a system of community gardens in Narberth and Lower Merion.

 - Organic vegetable gardens have been established at Cynwyd, Penn Valley, Welsh Valley, Lower Merion and Harriton and serve as a teaching tool, providing students with hands-on learning experiences and collaborative learning opportunities across disciplines and schools.

-- The Lower Merion Township Environmental Advisory Council recently awarded Penn Valley Elementary School the 2012 "Go for the Green" Educational Award, recognizing Penn Valley's focus on sustainability and school-wide efforts to make the Lower Merion community a better place for future generations.
+- The Lower Merion Township Environmental Advisory Council has awarded several schools and District-related groups the 2012 "Go for the Green" Educational Award, recognizing focus on sustainability and school-wide efforts to make the Lower Merion community a better place for future generations.